Urjasheth20/Asynchronous_FIFO_using_system_verilog/Readme.md

 - Full Flag Logic
 - Empty Flag Logic

----
-#Design and it's working
+# Design and it's working

 - The Write operation : The write pointer always points towards the next address where the data has to be written. when w_rst and r_rst are equal to 1 both read and write pointers returns to there initial positions.
 - The read operation : the read pointer always points to the current FIFO word to be read.